avigail-hasida-healthy/nestjs-workshop/008 swagger.md

 # Swagger

 Let's add swagger to keep api documentation

-Nest provides a `@nestjs/swagger` package out-of-the-box to help load our all the api documentation into a swagger document.
-To use it, we first install the required dependency.
+Nest provides a `@nestjs/swagger` package out-of-the-box to help load all the api documentation into a swagger document.
+To use it, we first need to install the required dependency.

 Run